Musical 'A Star is Born' leads film contenders for SAG awards

 In the running for lead actress were Emily Blunt in the musical sequel “Mary Poppins Returns,” Glenn Close for drama “The Wife,” Olivia Colman for British historical comedy “The Favourite” and Melissa McCarthy in “Can You Ever Forgive Me?”

+Blunt scored a second acting nod for her supporting role in horror film “A Quiet Place.”
+Adams and Emma Stone also earned two acting nominations each.

-SAG also announced nominations for the year’s best in television.
-Amazon.com Inc comedy “The Marvelous Mrs. Maisel” and Netflix Inc drama “Ozark” topped the list with four nods each.
+In TV, Amazon.com Inc (AMZN.O) comedy “The Marvelous Mrs. Maisel” and Netflix Inc (NFLX.O) drama “Ozark” topped the list of SAG nominees with four nods each.

-“Black Panther” and “Mary Poppins Returns” were released by Walt Disney Co.
-“Bohemian Rhapsody,” “The Favourite” and “Can You Ever Forgive Me?” were distributed by Twenty-First Century Fox Inc.
+“Black Panther” and “Mary Poppins Returns” were released by Walt Disney Co (DIS.N).
+“Bohemian Rhapsody,” “The Favourite” and “Can You Ever Forgive Me?” were distributed by Twenty-First Century Fox Inc (FOXA.O).

-Warner Bros released “Crazy Rich Asians,” “The Wife” was distributed by Sony Corp and privately-held Annapurna Pictures released “Vice.”
+In addition to “A Star is Born,” Warner Bros released “Crazy Rich Asians,” while “The Wife” was distributed by Sony Corp (6758.T).

 Reporting by Lisa Richwine; Editing by Bill Berkrot